Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

-With these ingredients we finally construct a complete manifold and equip it with a definite triple that is almost \hk: Let $n$ be the number of non-fixed points $p_i$ and $m$ be the number of fixed point singularities $q_j$.
-Identify the asymptotic region of the Atiyah-Hitchin manifold and the neighbourhoods of $q_j$ on the bulk space $P/\Z_2$ with the $\Z_2$ quotient of the model space defined in Definition \ref{def:almost-hk:model-metric-qj}.
+With these ingredients we can finally construct a complete manifold and equip it with a definite triple that is almost \hk.
+Near the fixed point singularities we complete the bulk space using Atiyah-Hitchin manifolds.
+Near the non-fixed points, we glue in Taub-NUT spaces\footnote{Alternatively, one can complete the region near the non-fixed points in a similar way as the Taub-NUT space is completed by adding some extra points.
+To unify the gluing procedure for the Atiyah-Hitchin manifold and the Taub-NUT space we prefer to use the first method.}.
+With this setup, we define the complete 4-dimensional manifold underlying our gravitational instantons. \begin{definition} Let $n$ be the number of non-fixed points $p_i$ and $m$ be the number of fixed point singularities $q_j$, defined in Definition \ref{def:setup:non-fixed-points} resp. \ref{def:setup:basespace}.
+Let $P/\Z_2$ be the bulk space.
+Identify the asymptotic region of the Atiyah-Hitchin manifold and the neighbourhoods of $q_j$ on $P/\Z_2$ with the $\Z_2$ quotient of the model space defined in Definition \ref{def:almost-hk:model-metric-qj}.
 Similarly, identify the asymptotic region of the Taub-NUT space and the neighbourhoods of $p_i$ on $P/\Z_2$ with the the model space defined in Definition \ref{def:almost-hk:model-metric-pi}.
 Consider the connected sum of $P/\Z_2$ with $m$ copies of the Atiyah-Hitchin manifold and $n$ copies of the Taub-NUT space.
-We call this space the global space and we denote it as $M_{B,n}$. \\
+We call this space the global space and we denote it as $M_{B,n}$. \end{definition}

 In order to equip $M_{B,n}$ with a definite triple, let $\epsilon \in (0,1)$, $R_0, R_1 \in (0, \infty)$ be small.
 Assume that the gluing in the connected sum construction happens on the region $ \bigcup_{i} B_{R_1}(p_i) \backslash B_{R_0}(p_i)$ and $ \bigcup_{j} B_{R_1}(q_j) \backslash B_{R_0}(q_j)$.
 For each point $p_i$ and $q_j$, pick a family of smooth step functions $\chi_\epsilon(x)$ on $B$ such that $\chi_\epsilon(x) = 0$ when $\|x - p_i\|_{g^B}, \|x - q_j\|_{g^B} \le R_0$ and $\chi_\epsilon(x) = 1$ when $\|x - p_i\|_{g^B}, \|x - q_j\|_{g^B} \ge R_1$.
 We pick the following triple on the connected sum: